-They are idioms.
+Put simply, idiomatic expressions are idioms.
 Okay, well then what’s an idiom?
-It’s a group of words where the meaning cannot be inferred simply by looking at the individual words.
+It’s a group of words where the meaning cannot be inferred simply by looking at each of the words.
 For example, take a look at the following sentence:

 “That job was a piece of a cake.”

 In the sentence above, the idiom is in blue.
 In this context, a piece of cake means something that’s easy to do.
 What happens, though, if someone has never heard of this expression before?
-When looking at the sentence, they might think the person is talking about a real cake; they would be unable to deduce the idiom’s figurative meaning just by looking at the words.
+When looking at the sentence, they might think the person is talking about a real cake; it might be hard for them to deduce the idiom’s figurative meaning just by looking at the words.